 A roof is the most important part of your commercial building because it works to protect your valuable assets.
 At Pinnacle Roofing & Restoration, we pay attention to detail and provide the highest quality roofing materials and labor available at a fraction of the cost of our local competitors.

-Commercial Roofing Types:
+Commercial Roofing Types in Memphis:

 Single-ply membranes can be installed fully adhered, mechanically attached or held down with ballast.
 Most single-ply roof systems do not receives surfacing.
 In many instances, a combination of attachment methods are used to secure a roof system.